fishcus/KAP-manual/en/upgrade/upgrade_patch.en.md

 ## Installing Hotfix Patch

-Since KAP 3.X, you can install hotfix patch to fix some bugs.
-You can contact Kyligence Support Team to obtain the hotfix patch, which enables you to upgrade KAP automatically.
+Since Kyligence Enterprise 3.X, you can install hotfix patch to fix some bugs.
+You can contact Kyligence Support Team to obtain the hotfix patch, which enables you to upgrade Kyligence Enterprise automatically.

-1. Set the value of the environment variable KYLIN_HOME as the contemporary version and stop the running KAP instance:
+1. Set the value of the environment variable KYLIN_HOME as the contemporary version and stop the running Kyligence Enterprise instance:

    ```
    export KYLIN_HOME=/usr/local/kap-{version}